xwmx/nb/README.md

 [1] Ideas
 ```

-A case-insensitive regular expression can also be to filter filenames and
+A case-insensitive regular expression can also be used to filter
-titles:
+filenames and titles:

 ```bash
 > nb ls "^example.*"